Heidelberg Hauptbahnhof: New through station in 1955

 The central relay interlocking panel was housed in the entrance building.
 It replaced the old station's ten signal boxes.
 The number of signal boxes in the station area was reduced from 45 to seven.
 On the west side there was a separate area with another platform for the United States Army.
 Two baggage tunnels were built for the loading of baggage and mail trains.
 Instead of the, until then usual, lifts there were connecting ramps to the platforms.
 In order to park trains coming from the west and terminating in Heidelberg, a set of 12 carriage sidings, a carriage washing facility and a carriage workshop were established near the engine depot.
 Another set of carriage sidings were established east of the station with four sidings.

 Since the new Heidelberg station was fully electrified in 1955, electric shunting locomotives are used.
 The first locomotives based in Heidelberg were class E69, which were replaced in 1964 by class E60 locomotives.
 Also stationed in Heidelberg depot from 1962 were the first express locomotives of class E 10.12 and regional electric multiple units of class ET 56.
 The operation of steam locomotives to Heidelberg ended in 1965 and the coal handling facilities were closed in 1968.
 As of 1970 only shunting locomotives and railcars were maintained in Heidelberg; in May 1989 the depot was closed.

-The closure of the branch line to Schwetzingen in 1966 was followed in the 1990s by the ending of the operation of many long distance services via Heidelberg.
+The closure of the branch line to Schwetzingen in 1966 was followed in the 1990s by the ending of the operation of many long-distance services via Heidelberg.
 In the spring of 2003, lifts were installed between the cross-platform hall and the platforms to provide barrier-free access for the disabled.
 As early as 1987, escalators were installed on the platforms for intercity traffic.
 In December 2003, Heidelberg station became a node on the Rhine-Neckar S-Bahn.
 The signal control centre lost its function in 2006, since signal control operations in the south west region of Deutsche Bahn were centralised in Karlsruhe.
-The signal control centre building remains unchanged.
+The signal control centre building remained unchanged until its eventual demolition in 2024.

 The abandonment of the carriage of mail by rail in July 1997 led to closure of the railway post office, which was located south of Montpellier bridge, near the station.
 Also in 1997, the marshalling yard and freight yard in Heidelberg were abandoned in favour of the Mannheim yard.
 The station was originally designed with a capacity of 2,500 cars per day, but now handled from 400 to 500 cars per day.
 Construction started in 2010 on the new district of Bahnstadt (railway town) on the grounds of the former freight yard and the operations depot.
 In order to develop the Bahnstadt, an extension of the hall of the station concourse to the south was completed.